thatguywiththatname/selfhosted/README.md

 # selfhosted

-The "dashboard" and other parts of my self-hosted services
+My personal server config, website, and some selfhosted services such as bookstack

 Currently setup to automatically run on `simonjenner.gq`